telerik/maui-docs/controls/tabview/configuration.md

 </telerik:RadTabView>
 ```

-## Scrolling in the TabView header
+## Scrolling in the TabView Header

 TabView control allows you to scroll through the tabs inside the TabView Header.